padrigon-lynbert/padrigon-lynbert/README.md

   I’m an early bird and a night owl.
 So I’m wise and I have worms.
   If you think I am hating you, you probably misunderstood.
 I don’t do that.
   I may disappear for months, it’s not personal I'm prob. dealing with clients.
-  I pursue an ambitious dream and am drawn to same others in which I rarely see.
   All men are lizards beneath their civilized skin.
 I am the fucking lizard king.
   For everything of course, All thanks to God.
 And maybe a few demons he let slide.
   I am already part of the largest club in the world: the rare-church-going christians.